QKAN: quantum Kolmogorov-Arnold networks with applications in machine learning and multivariate state preparation: Methods

-\paragraph*{Step 1 -- DILATE.} Suppose that the layer has $K$ output nodes.
-Then, we need $NK$ different parameterized activation functions, one between every two input and output nodes.
-To accommodate this, we first dilate the input block-encoding by appending $k = \log_2 K$ auxiliary qubits, using~\cref{lemma:cloning_diagonal_block_encodings}.
+Suppose that the layer has $K$ output nodes.
+Then, we need $NK$ different parametrized activation functions, one between every two input and output nodes.
+To accommodate this, we first dilate the input block-encoding by appending $k = \log_2 K$ auxiliary qubits (Supplementary Note 1).
 This produces a $(1, a_x, \varepsilon_x)$-block-encoding of

 The obtained block-encoding $U_x\otimes I_k$ serves as the foundation for subsequent operations.